And how to find the right keywords for your business

 With each of these tools you enter a keyword and you will get a list of suggestions for alternatives, based on popularity, monthly search volume, Google Ad cost (the higher the cost the more popular the keyword), etc. You may get different results from each for the same initial keyword but you can always compile a consolidated list.

-You can also check out what keywords your competitors are ranking for using this free tool!
+You can also check out what keywords your competitors are ranking for using this paid tool ( the subscription is approx £29 per month at time of writing but you can get a free 7-day trial):

 By the end of the exercise you should have a long list of keywords and – even better – a great insight into what your target audience is looking for when they’re looking for a business like yours.
 You will have stepped into their shoes, learned their language, discovered their search intent and the problems that they need solving.
 I hope you’ll find it’s well worth the time and effort involved.